 - Spring Potato Salad with Asparagus and Peas.
 We love this lighter, seasonal take on potato salad.

 - Roasted Vegetable and Tofu Sheet Pan Dinner – the easiest (and laziest) possible way to use up all of your produce!

-Add this vegan ricotta and asparagus tart to your Mother’s Day brunch menu or any time you need to use up a bunch of asparagus!Print
+Add this vegan asparagus ricotta tart to your Mother’s Day brunch menu or any time you need to use up a bunch of asparagus!Print